davek184/nfdb/MarkII/readme.md

 For the Norbaforce (MK2) Features ESD protection, over voltage protection, CC1 & CC2 resistors to work with USB-C to C cables.

-There are 2 daughterboard PBCs in this design to save money when manufacturing and since the Norbaforce can support both.
-Makes more economic sense to manufacture this way (yes could have been panelized more efficently, my first attempt at panelizing)
+There are 2 daughterboard PBCs in this design (one for RF1 and one for RF2) to save money manufacturing.

 [TODO: Once samples arrive include photo with riser)